Becoming a modern Stoic can help us live a happier and more fulfilling life today.

 The Stoic approach to…

-Apart from living the good and happy life, Stoics delved into many other topics.
+Apart from living a good and happy life, the Stoics delved into many other topics.
 Let’s analyse some of them here.

-Stoics did think about it, and in a way that helped them live a better life.
+Stoics did think about it in a way that helped them live better lives.
 They accepted death, they didn’t try to escape it at all costs.
 Many Stoics preferred to kill themselves than to live lives that weren’t worth living anymore.

 Seneca probably expresses best the Stoics’ views about death when he said he had been dead already (an idea I wrote about in a recent post):